cheshire137/huxleyfm/README.md

 Specify `user_agent` in config.json to something custom for your app.
 The user agent is sent in request headers to Last.fm and the Soma API.

+Specify `new_bug_report_url` to the URL where users should report a new bug with the app.

     npm start

 ### Ubuntu 14.04 Instructions